 Welcome to BVECCS (Brisbane Veterinary Emergency & Critical Care Service).
-We are a local Animal Emergency Hospital, dedicated to providing quality patient and client care.
+We are an Emergency Veterinary Centre North Brisbane for After Hours Veterinary Critical Care Services dedicated to providing quality patient and client care.

 We are fully staffed all night, all weekend and all public holidays.
-So you can rest assured that your pet will get all the medical attention and TLC that they deserve-regardless of the time.
-BVECCS is your 24 hour vet clinic, open when your vet is not.
+You can rest assured that your pet will get all the medical attention and TLC that they deserve-regardless of the time.
+BVECCS is your 24 hour vet clinic, so we open when your vet is not.

 Situated in Albany Creek, Brisbane Veterinary Emergency & Critical Care Service provides an after hours vet service for the north Brisbane area, including the Sunshine Coast.